Wood-based composite reduces carbon footprint of kitchen appliances

 Finnish Mysoda was the first company ever to launch a household appliance made of a wood-based material.
 The year was 2020, and the appliance in question is the Woody sparkling water maker.

 Made almost entirely of renewable raw materials, the Woody sparkling water maker is sold today in many European countries, the USA and Asia.
-In 2024, Mysoda launched another model with a glass bottle.
+In 2024, Mysoda launched another model with a glass bottle, named Glassy.

-The wood composite used in the sparkling water maker is made of surplus material from the wood and pulp industries: sawdust and tall oil.
+The wood composite used in the sparkling water maker is made of surplus material from the sawmill and pulp industries: wood fibre and biopolymer made from renewable feedstock.
 This means that producing the raw material does not increase forest fellings.

 The wood composite replaces the fossil-based plastic in the body of the sparkling water maker.
 The properties of the wood composite equal those of fossil-based plastics, and it can be processed using the same technologies and moulds.
 Thanks to the wood fibres, the finished surface has the natural appearance and feel of wood.
 The mild scent of wood brings a whiff of nature to the kitchen and gives away the secret of the appliance.